Ovechkin, Samsonov lead Capitals over Hurricanes 2-0

 Samsonov improved to 13-2-1.
 He’s won eight straight games and hasn’t lost since Nov.
 15.

+“I think we have the best two goalies in the league right now and I think we can see when they feel comfortable, when they feel good, we feel the same,” Ovechkin said.

+The victory broke the Capitals’ two-game skid and the Hurricanes’ three-game winning streak.
+Carolina posted shutouts in its previous two games.

-Petr Mrazek made 28 saves for the Hurricanes.
+Petr Mrazek made 28 saves for the Hurricanes, but coach Rod Brind’Amour didn’t feel with a two-goal deficit Carolina was going to be able to challenge Washington.

+“It was 2-0, but it didn’t feel like we were going to have very much push,” Brind’Amour said.
+“It felt like we were a little gassed.
+It might be that time of year where it’s starting to catch up to you.
+That’s how it felt.”

-The first goal was the 685th for Ovechkin, moving him past Teemu Selanne for 11th place on the NHL’s career list.
+The first goal was the 685th for Ovechkin, moving him past Selanne.
 It came at 11:58 of the first period.

+“Everything just seems normal with him sometimes, just because he is passing someone and he is always climbing some leader board or what have you,” Capitals defenseman John Carlson said.
+“Maybe you get dull to it a little bit, but certainly some special names that are close and when you look back at it, I think it will be a lot more meaningful for him as well.
+But it doesn’t take anything away from him and what he has done and accomplished.”

-Washington led after one period for the first time in the last 14 games.
+Washington led after one period for the first time in the last 14 games, but in the second period was outshot 10-5.
+The Capitals committed three penalties in the period and killed off each one.

+“Samsonov was outstanding when he was tested,” Reirden said.
+“The confidence he’s playing with certainly allows your penalty kill to be a little bit more aggressive because you know if you have a breakdown that he’s going to be rock-solid back there.”

 The Capitals had a chance to increase their lead when they had a two-man advantage for 45 seconds in the third period, but couldn’t score.